-- 190. Provisions relating to National Contact Points are subsumed in the Implementation Procedures, which comprise: - The Decision of the Council on the OECD Guidelines for Multinational Enterprises [OECD/LEGAL/0307], which contains the binding obligation for Adherents to the Declaration to set up a National Contact Point; - The Procedural Guidance, annexed to the Decision, which addresses the institutional arrangements of NCPs, their mandate to promote the Guidelines and issues related to the implementation of the Guidelines in Specific Instances, their reporting obligations, as well as provisions on the role of the Investment Committee and the Secretariat in assisting, monitoring and overseeing NCPs. - The Commentary to the Procedural Guidance [DAF/INV(2011)4] ('the Commentary') - 191.
+Provisions relating NCPs are subsumed in the Implementation Procedures, which comprise:

+The Decision of the Council on the OECD Guidelines for Multinational Enterprises [OECD/LEGAL/0307], which contains the binding obligation for Adherents to the Declaration to set up a NCP;

+The Procedural Guidance, annexed to the Decision, which addresses the institutional arrangements of NCPs, their mandate to promote the Guidelines and issues related to the implementation of the Guidelines in Specific Instances, their reporting obligations, as well as provisions on the role of the Investment Committee and the Secretariat in assisting, monitoring and overseeing NCPs.
+In addition to the Implementation Procedures themselves, this section also addresses the commentary on the Implementation Procedures (hereafter, 'the Commentary').

 The Commentary (para.
-8) notes that the Procedural Guidance 'reflect[s] experience and recommendations developed over the years.
-By making them explicit the expected function of the implementation mechanisms of the Guidelines is made more transparent.' - 192.
+8) note that the Procedural Guidance 'reflect[s] experience and recommendations developed over the years.
+By making them explicit the expected function of the implementation mechanisms of the Guidelines is made more transparent.'

 The Decision (para.
-I.3) also creates the Meeting of the Network of National Contact Points as it states that 'National Contact Points shall meet regularly to share experiences and report to the Investment Committee.'
-The Meeting/Network of NCPs is intended to serve as a vehicle for experience sharing and peer learning, and does not have a detailed mandate, or a designated Chair or Bureau, as is the case for the WPRBC and other OECD bodies.
+I.3) also provides for the Meeting of the Network of NCPs.
+The Meeting/Network of NCPs is intended to serve as a vehicle for experience sharing and peer learning, and does not have a detailed mandate, or a designated Chair or Bureau, as is the case for the WPRBC.
+It is not a formal OECD body.